GooGee/laravel-builder/readme.md

 - go to `Entity` page, then select `User` in sidebar
 - select `File` tab, then click `▼` button to generate the file

-Note: if changes didn't work, make sure to save the changed file, PhpStorm doesn't save the changed file immediately.
+Note: if changes didn't work, make sure to save the changed file manually, PhpStorm doesn't save the changed file immediately.

 for example